anetasopa/anetasopa/README.md

 <h3 align="center">Web developer currently based in Vienna, Austria.</h3>

-I started programming because I came to the conclusion that it is my **passion**, something that I can do with every free part of my time.
-I really like solving various problems related to the code and creating my own projects.
-The field of programming leaves me constantly mobilized to develop and invest new knowledge in myself!
+I began my journey in programming due to the realization that it is my true passion, a pursuit that engrosses me in every spare moment.
+I derive immense satisfaction from resolving diverse coding challenges and crafting my own innovative projects.
+The realm of programming continuously propels me to advance and cultivate fresh expertise within myself.

 🌱  I’m currently learning PERN stack at [upLeveled](https://github.com/upleveled) bootcamp